matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 26) What are difference between Strategic DDD and Tactical DDD?
 Answer: Strategic DDD: Introduces boundaries from domain model.
 Single bounded context per each domain.
 What is a Domain?
-Operational area of your application. e.g. online food ordering.
+Operational area of your application (example online food ordering).
 Unbounded Context: Central Pattern in DDD.
 Boundary within a Domain.
-Tactical DDD: Implementation patterns: a) Entities: Core domain objects with a unique identifiers.
+Tactical DDD: Implementation patterns:
+a) Entities: Core domain objects with a unique identifiers.
-b) Aggregates: Group of Entity objects which always need to be in consistent state. c) Aggregate Root (AR).
+b) Aggregates: Group of Entity objects which always need to be in consistent state.
+c) Aggregate Root (AR).
 d) Value Objects: Immutable objects without identity.
 Only value matters.
-Bring context to the value. e) Domain Service.
+Bring context to the value.
+e) Domain Service.
-f) Application Service. g) Domain Event.
+f) Application Service.
+g) Domain Event.

 27) Difference between SQL and NoSQL?
 Answer: SQL table-based relational DB.
 Data is stored in precisely defined structures and the relationships between them